10forge/python.libpve/README.md

 ## Verbosity

-If you want to enable verbose output initialize the shell with verbose=True:
+If you want to enable verbose output initialize the shell like this:

 ```
 pve = libpve.Shell(verbose=True)
 ```

+Verbose output will display the executed command, the return value of the executed command and errors if they are thrown.

 ## Profiles